piperalpha7/AWS_Pipeline_RDS_to_S3_Project/README.md

 \
 \
-7. Catalogued the files(Data Catalog) that would be entering in the S£ Bucket, so I could query them in Athena by building a table on top of them if needed
+7. Catalogued the files(Data Catalog) that would be entering in the S3 Bucket, so I could query them in Athena by building a table on top of them if needed

 The 1st run of the AWS Glue Pipeline saw the successful loading of data in the form of 'parquet' files in the S3 bucket.
 The query in Athena confirmed that all our records(68883) had loaded successfully in the S3 Bucket